A show of strength for brain cancer.

 When Liz next spoke to Craig, he was determined to support the family and their foundation.
 When brainstorming fundraising ideas, they discovered Craig was good friends with Chris Clarke, coach of rowing at Wisconsin.
 Which just so happens to be Connor’s parent’s, Liz and Scott’s, alma mater.

 And so, Connor’s Erg Challenge was born.
-2021 marks the sixth year of the competition, with more than $125,000 already raised for pediatric brain cancer research.
+2022 marks the seventh year of the competition, with more than $220,000 already raised for pediatric brain cancer research.

 “Support from events like Connor’s Erg helps to spur innovative research, because that kind of flexible funding provides brain tumor scientists with the ability to test new hypotheses and go in new scientific directions.”

 – Michelle Monje Deisseroth, MD, PhDAssociate Professor of Neurology, and by courtesy, Neurosurgery, Pathology and Pediatrics, Stanford University